dojo/docs/djConfig.rst

   If specified, when the page is rendered dojo will look for an element with the specified id and will put the Firebug Lite console window inside that element.
 This allows developers extra control over the display of the console window and to easily reference it in their own scripts.
 By default the div containing the console window does not have an id associated with it.

 debugAtAllCosts: true
-  This setting offers advanced functionality for debugging your own classes.
-There is much more information here on `this tutorial on debugging with dojo <http://dojotoolkit.org/book/book-dojo/part-4-meta-dojo-making-your-dojo-code-run-faster-and-better/debugging-facilities/deb>`_.
-This will break your application, if you pass a variable to dojo.require() instead of a string literal.
+  This setting forces the use of the xdomain loader to ensure all loaded modules have their own script tag.
+This gives you real line numbers in error messages and a complete list of script urls in most debugging tools.
+There is much more information here on `this tutorial on debugging with dojo <http://dojotoolkit.org/reference-guide/quickstart/debugging.html>`_.
+Note, this will break your application, if you pass a variable to dojo.require() instead of a string literal, and if you have code that relies on the synchronous loader i.e. not wrapped in dojo.ready/dojo.addOnLoad.

 Language and Localization Settings in djConfig
 ----------------------------------------------